Is Melbourne Tap Water Safe to Drink in 2026? What's In It

 Is Melbourne Tap Water Safe to Drink?
 What You Need to Know in 2026

-Melbourne tap water is safe by Australian standards, but chlorine, chloramine, and ageing pipes add things to your water that the guidelines allow.
-Here is what is actually in Melbourne water and what you can do about it.
+Melbourne tap water is safe by Australian standards, but chlorine, chloramine and ageing pipes add things to your water that the guidelines allow.
+Here’s what’s actually in Melbourne water – by suburb – and what you can do about it.

 $ 50 OFF